OTAs

 How to Deal with Squatters

-The situations when guests refuse to leave are scarce, but they happen, so how to deal with squatters on Airbnb?
+Communicate clearly.
 If your guests refuse to leave, you need to contact them on private and recorded Airbnb channels and tell them that they are no longer legally entitled to remain on your property.
-You need to formally request them to leave.
+You need to request that they leave formally.

-If Airbnb guests obtained tenant rights, you should never attempt to remove them from your home forcibly.
-You can’t do things like cutting off the power or changing the locks since it is against the law.
+File a formal eviction.
 At this point, evicting a guest can only be done through a formal eviction process in court.
 It can take months to complete and costs a lot of money in legal fees.
 You will need to hire a real estate lawyer to carry out the procedure properly.

 Final Thought